 A unique wine for every occasion

 Prosecco is, today, one of the most popular wines in Italy, loved for its unbearable taste, for its chic and innovative image, but above all because it is a delicious wine, perfect for thousands of occasions: extraordinary for the aperitif, pure or for the most famous cocktails, paired with the elegant and polished first courses with fish but also with the rustic dishes of the tradition, from the cold cuts to the cheeses.

-Obviously, the Prosecco Spumante is fabulous for the toasts during the special occasions.
+Obviously, Prosecco Spumante is fabulous to toasts during the special occasions.